bobshort4bobby4/Tom-Crean-pp1/README.md

   All images used were publicly available and taken from sources on the internet.

   #### Code
-  The sliding gallery feature was based on one available on the W3s tutorial site.
+  The sliding gallery feature was based on one available on the W3s tutorial site.<br>
-  The hamburger menu navigation menu was modeled on a You-tube tutorial by Tyler Potts.
+  The hamburger menu navigation menu was modeled on a You-tube tutorial by Tyler Potts.<br>
-  The method of creating a circular image was learned from the 'Love Running ' project on the Code Institute course.
+  The method of creating a circular image was learned from the 'Love Running ' project on the Code Institute course.<br>
-  Thanks are also due to both my mentors Can Sucullu and Ben Kavanagh who were both most helpful.
+  Thanks are also due to both my mentors Can Sucullu and Ben Kavanagh who were both most helpful.<br>
   </details>